November 2022 at The Collective in Lafayette, Colorado

 The present has long been no more important than the future.
 Without two kisses, without punching the clock.
 Everything is far, everyone is far, but the hug soon comes.

-Groggy Grugg/span>
+Groggy Grugg

 2018 / United States / 4 min

-Directed and Produced by Conor C. Long
+Directed by Conor C. Long

 Choreography by Brianna Lopez

-Featuring by University of Utah Screendance
+Featuring University of Utah Screendance

 Dancing by Grugg

-Music by William Cannon
+Music Composed by William Cannon

 A claymation screendance short film about that terrible every day struggle to get out of bed for that first delicious cup of coffee.